kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Compile-Time Structure Improves Architecture Analysis
+## Compile-Time Structure Improves Architecture Analysis { #compile-time-architecture-analysis }

 A static graph has another advantage: it can be analyzed before runtime.